 Time Pattern Regime (TPR)

+128A.
+Users in Measurement Class F and G that are included within a Class 5 Complex Site or Class 6 Complex Site where netting of Imports and Exports occurs across the network will be charged on an aggregated basis, using aggregated data provided on the D0275 or D0036 industry data flows in accordance with BSC Procedure BSCP 502 established under the BSC (and any replacement or substitute BSC Procedure from time to time).

 For NHH settled MPANs, the combination of LLFC/PC/SSC/TPR determines the associated profile and half-hourly data values.
 For HH metered MPANs, the half-hourly data is used.
 The PC for HH aggregated metered demand MPANs will always be zero.

 DNO specific network time bands will be applied to the appropriate SSC/TPR combinations stated in Paragraph 129.